LcpMarvel/face_recognition_backend/README.md

 Parameters | Type | Description
 ---------- | ---- | -----------
 image_url | string | URL of a face image
+unique_args | Object | customized attributes for this face, such as user id, user name, etc. (optional)

 ### Return
 JSON Object